derHeinz/radioalarmclock/readme.md

 ## Features ##
 - Time
-  - show and set current time
+  - show current time (get from system time)
-  - Automatically switch to show time after timeout (use as alarm clock)
+  - Automatically switch and show time after timeout (use as alarm clock)
   - Change this timeout
 - Display
   - display menu or time
   - display max7219 displays like this: http://www.ebay.com/itm/Dot-Matrix-Modul-4x-8x8-3mm-MAXIM-MAX7219-Arduino-STM32-473-/322337412484
   - editing brightness of max7219 displays, for use in light or darker rooms
-  - display on console
+  - display on console (for testing)
+- Dimmer
+  - set brightness based day / night
+  - calculate day night by astronomical means of sunrise and sunset
 - Alarm
   - on / off set and show current alarm time, so you can use it as an alarm clock
+  - 2 different alarms available
 - Audio
-  - play audio files and streams using mplayer
+  - play audio files and streams
+  - support mplayer for linux, pyaudio, and winsound for windows
   - configurable audio for alarm
+  - configurable fade-in for alarm
+  - backup to local audio file in case of unavailable stream
   - change master Volume
 - Input
   - use rotary knob like this one: https://www.amazon.de/gp/product/B011BHAQZE